Sask. advocates call on province to ban 'conversion therapy' for LGBT people

 Budd said telling people to change their gender or sexual identity can have a profound negative impact on their psyche.

 Jonathan Brower grew up in an evangelical church and lives in Ontario.
-He says he spent 14 years trying to not be gay and participated three times in programs run by an organization where he says he underwent conversion therapy.
+He says he spent 14 years trying to not be gay and participated three times in programs run by Journey Canada, formerly Living Waters, where he says he underwent conversion therapy.

-He now speaks out against such practices.
-He said there are still evangelical Christian ministries that use language bathed in love and healing while trying to suppress people's sexual orientation.
+Brower now speaks out against such practices.
+He said there are still evangelical Christian ministries that use language bathed in love and healing while trying to suppress people's sexual orientation through what he calls spiritual manipulation.

 Both Brower and Budd consider the activities of one Saskatchewan ministry to fall under this category, although its founder says that is not the case.